-You’ll want to work with an experienced personal injury or wrongful death attorney who specializes in handling car crash litigation, one with the experience and know-how to professionally represent your case in a court of law if needed.
+You’ll want to work with an experienced personal injury attorney who specializes in handling car crash litigation, one with the experience and know-how to professionally represent your case in a court of law if needed.

 T-Bone Accident Injuries and Damages

 Side impact car collisions can lead to whiplash, soft-tissue injury, TBIs, and a whole host of potentially traumatic, devastating, and debilitating injuries.
 Although you may not fully revert to the quality of life you had prior to sustaining those injuries, you may be able to recover some losses and damages to restore some of that quality of life.

 It’s essential that you be proactive and pursue recovering these damages before your state’s statute of limitations to do so is up.
 You may need to wait to return to work (assuming you’re able to return to work), but your bills, groceries, childcare, and expenses you need to get by won’t wait.